Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 These are three dogs.

-[//]: # (`Object.create&#40;&#41;` lets me make new dogs based on old dogs.)

-Right now, all the dogs are named "Fido"
+Currently, all the dogs are named "Fido"

 Let's update the first two.

 Surprise!

-To be fair, this isn't a problem you're likely to run into very often.

 Dog 3 doesn't actually have name.